 Digging into Hvar Town

-While in Hvar Town also don’t miss out on a trip up to Tvrđava Španjola (Spanish Fort) or Fortica.
-This 16th-century fortress serves up fantastic views over Hvar Town and the Adriatic.
+While in Hvar, don’t miss out on a trip up to Tvrđava Španjola (Spanish Fort) or Fortica.
+This 16th-century fortress was an important site in the history of Croatia.
+Today, it serves up fantastic views over Hvar and the Adriatic.
 The entrance fee is 25 HRK.

 Traverse the sands of time in Stari Grad

-Stari Grad’s most impressive site is Tvrdalj Castle, the summer house of Croatian poet Petar Hektorović.
+Stari Grad’s most impressive site is Tvrdalj Castle.
+This “castle” was the summer house of Croatian poet Petar Hektorović.
 Since Hektorović’s time, the Tvrdalj’s design has changed drastically.
 The one feature that remains—and the most compelling—is the seawater fish pond set amidst a beautiful Renaissance garden.

 Relax on the secluded beaches of the Pakleni Islands